Media Player

 • When either action is performed, the on-screen playback controls appear and the PLAY/PAUSE button is focused on.

-The LEFT, RIGHT, and SELECT button works differently depending on the availability of the on-screen playback controls.
+The LEFT, RIGHT, and SELECT buttons work differently depending on the availability of the on-screen playback controls.

 When the playback controls appear on the screen, pressing the LEFT or RIGHT button selects a different item and pressing the SELECT button confirms the selection.